vstojanovic4/vstojanovic4/README.md

 # Vasilije Stojanović — Frontend & Email Developer

 Actively learning web development over the past few months with a mentor specialized in e-commerce.
-Started with HTML, CSS, JavaScript and Liquid (Shopify templating language), and gradually shifted focus toward email development and HTML5 banners for digital campaigns — which is where I want to grow.
+Started with HTML, CSS, JavaScript and Liquid (Shopify templating language),building pages for Shopify stores and working fom Figma desings.
+Gradually shifted focus toward email development and HTML5 banners for digital campaigns- which is where I want to grow.
+Able to read Figma designs and translate them into pixel-perfect code.

 - 🔭 Currently working on: HTML email templates and HTML5 banner sets
 - 🌱 Currently learning: Email development, responsive design, CSS animations